89th Legislature

 Digest

-The originally filed version of SB 636 and the Committee Substitute are largely aligned in their intent—to expand the application of mental health and substance use disorder (MH/SUD) parity laws to include various state-administered health benefit plans.
-However, there are subtle structural and procedural distinctions between the two versions.
+The originally filed version of SB 636 and the Committee Substitute share the same core objective: to expand parity requirements for mental health and substance use disorder (MH/SUD) coverage to apply more broadly across Texas state health benefit plans.
+However, the Committee Substitute introduces some structural and substantive refinements to clarify implementation and enforcement.

 Author